 Glenwood Load Area

 As shown in Table 1-2, a minimum of 100 MWs of additional resources is required by December 31, 2020.
 There are no additional minimum resource requirements beyond the 100 MWs in the period 2020 to 2030.
 The 100 MWs will be required to remain in service through 2039.
 Respondents submitting Proposals to address resource needs in the Glenwood Load Area must provide at least the minimum resource requirement, i.e., 100 MWs, in every year between year-end 2020 and 2030 through the application of power production resources, or a combination of power production and load reduction resource.
+In addition, as shown in Table 1-2, power production resources must provide a minimum amount of the total resource requirement in each year.
+Requirements for load reduction resources, if proposed, are specified in Appendices A and B.

 Power production resources will need to connect at the Glenwood 69 kV bus.
 Installation of a power production resource(s), or cumulative total power production resources, greater than 225 MWs in any year during the period 2020 – 2030 may necessitate investment in additional transmission reinforcements, which could impact the economic evaluation of a Proposal that includes such a requirement.
 The additional transmission investment costs have not been identified as yet.
 Such costs will impact the economic evaluation of a Proposal that includes power production resources.